-SAN DIEGO (CNS) - Mourning family members and law enforcement colleagues will gather Tuesday to honor the life, service and ultimate sacrifice of La Mesa Police Officer Lauren Craven, who was fatally struck by a DUI suspect's car last week as she was assisting a motorist at the scene of a College Area freeway accident.
+SAN DIEGO (CNS) - Mourning family members and law enforcement colleagues came together Tuesday to honor the life, service and ultimate sacrifice of a young La Mesa police officer who was fatally struck by a DUI suspect's car last week as she was assisting a motorist at the scene of a College-area freeway accident.

-The 38-year-old La Mesa man, who had been driving the car that struck Craven and Morris, was taken to a hospital for treatment of moderately serious injuries and later arrested on suspicion of driving while intoxicated, CHP public affairs Officer Michael Wessendorf said.
+The 38-year-old La Mesa man who had been driving the sedan that struck Craven and Morris was taken to a hospital for treatment of moderately serious injuries and later arrested on suspicion of driving while intoxicated, CHP public affairs Officer Michael Wessendorf said.
+The suspect's name has not been released.

-The La Mesa Police Officers' Association is conducting a donation campaign with a goal of raising $75,000 to help support Craven's family.
-As of Tuesday morning the effort had garnered $55,351.
+The La Mesa Police Officers' Association is conducting a donation campaign with a goal of raising $75,000 to help support the family of Craven, who is survived by her parents and younger sister.
+As of Tuesday morning, the effort had garnered $55,626.

 RELATED COVERAGE: